Size Matters: Large Graph Generation with HiGGs

 In Stage One the template $h_2$ graph is sampled. $h_2$ graphs are a low-resolution representation of larger graphs.
 Each node in $h_2$ represents a subgraph, with attributes describing that subgraph's characteristics.
 As an example the category might represent the majority class of the $h_1$ graph that the node represents.
 Edges in the $h_2$ graph $e = \{ h_{1,i}, h_{1, j} \}$ describe whether the two $h_1$ graphs present are connected.
 Edges in $h_2$ can be attributed, in which case the category of that edge is used as conditioning for the edge-prediction in Stage Three.

 In Stage Two an $h_1$ graph is sampled for each node in the preceeding $h_2$ graph, with sampling conditioned on the attributes of that node.
-Conditioning attributes here might - depending on the model used - be as simple as the majority class of the sub-graph.
+Conditioning attributes here might be as simple as the majority class of the sub-graph.
 However, as future models develop the ability to produce more complex node attributes, conditioning could encode topological features.
 In Stage Three, for each edge in the initial $h_2$ graph $e=\{ h_{1,i}, h_{1,j} \}$, the edges between the $h_{1,i}$ and $h_{1,j}$ are sampled, $h_{1,i} \leftrightarrow h_{1, j}$.
-The edge $e$ here might itself be attributed, which could then be used as conditioning for this inter-$h_1$ edge sampling.
 Crucially, and unlike block-generative or motif-based models, stages two and three consist of many independent jobs, making them trivially paralellisable.